| Living in the Neighborhood

 has been encouraging to the committee to see the extra work put into

+all yards this year and more stand-out winners are expected.
 Each month from May through October, a yard will be selected among

 single-family homes.
 The criteria for selection are established by